-- Navigate to the Fokus tool, located in the Details tool tab.
+- Navigate to the Focus tool, located in the Details tool tab.

-- Click on the Focuspunkt setzen cursor tool (magnifying glass) icon in the tool or from the cursor toolbar or press the F key.
-The previously selected cursor tool will be replaced by the Focuspunkt setzen cursor tool.
+- Click on the Pick Focus Point cursor tool (magnifying glass) icon beneath the Focus tool’s viewer or from the cursor toolbar or press the F key.
+The previously selected cursor tool will be replaced by the Pick Focus Point cursor tool.

 - Click on the area of interest in the image displayed in the main Viewer.
-The Fokus tool displays the image at 100% initially.
+The Focus tool displays the image at 100% initially.

 - Drag the slider beneath the Focus viewer to alter the magnification if necessary.
 Once altered, the new value will be remembered and used thereafter.

 - To reset the tool’s viewer to 100%, click on the head and shoulders icon to the right of the magnification slider or drag the slider to the center.

 - To fine-tune the position, click and drag the image in the Focus tool’s viewer.

 - To move to another area in the image, right-click to display a secondary Navigator window in the Details tool tab, and drag the white rectangular frame.

 - To display a larger Focus viewer in the dock, select Auto Size from the Action menu (…).
 The Focus tool should be in the pinned area to have access to this function.